 - Talk to your baby about something different every day.
-Modulate your voice and tell them how happy you are to have him or her in your life and how you just cannot wait to hold your baby
+Modulate your voice and tell him how happy you are to have him in your life, and how you just cannot wait to hold your baby close to you.

 - A holiday in a scenic place might also help you relax.
 Consider a vacation if you are finding it hard to relax mentally.
-Babymoons are gaining a lot of popularity these days and for a good reason!
+Babymoons are gaining a lot of popularity these days, and for good reason!

 While these practices may seem odd initially, they are sure to grow on you and have a positive impact on your relationship with your baby.
 Garbh Sansakar finds its roots in ancient practices, and it focuses on the well-being of the mother and the healthy development of the child.
 But more than this, Garbh Sanskar focuses on fostering an everlasting bond between the mother and the child.
 A healthy diet, positive thoughts, regular exercise and a loving bond are the components of Garbh Sanskar.
 Practice the simple tenets of Garbh Sanskaar, and experience the peace they offer you and your child!